Making your own fermented ginger bug is so easy. Let me show you how!

 Elderberry Syrup From Dried Elderberries

 Try to always have a stash of elderberry syrup on hand during winter.
 It is definitely one of the better tasting herbal remedies.
 One the whole family won’t turn their nose up to.
 In the UK and Europe, elderberry is a much loved traditional remedy.
 A valuable hedgerow medicine, used since ancient times for all…

-You know that beautiful earthy smell after rain?
+Do you know that beautiful earthy smell after rain?
 The sweet, musky scent of a damp forest floor?
-There is an aromatic molecule common to these that imparts this rich, deep aroma, it is called ‘geosmin’ and it is also present in beetroot.
-What better way to celebrate this deep earthiness than in a chocolate cake to bring decadence and sustenance to a midwinters day.
+There is an aromatic molecule responsible for this rich, deep aroma – it is called ‘geosmin’, and it is also present in beetroot.
+What better way to celebrate this deep earthiness than in a chocolate cake to…

-I have left a fair amount of rubber on the road in my time due to a true foragers eye.
+I have left a fair amount of rubber on the road in my time because of a true foragers eye.
 I drive my family insane by screeching to a halt next to a fertile roadside crop of something wonderful like elder, rosehips and most recently hawthorn.
 This find was the perfect opportunity to make a stash…

 Most people start their fermentation journey with sauerkraut.
 It is such a simple and tasty ferment with a long history and the flavour combinations are seemingly endless.